Durian: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 By blocking the hypertensive effects of sodium, the potassium in durian assists in controlling blood pressure levels and promoting cardiovascular health.

-Strong antioxidants are provided by the durian’s abundance of bioactive and phenolic chemicals, as well as vitamin C. These substances stop the body’s damaging free radicals from causing oxidative stress and cellular damage by neutralizing them.
+Strong antioxidants are provided by the durian’s abundance of bioactive and phenolic chemicals, as well as vitamin C. These substances stop the body’s damaging free radicals from causing oxidative cellular damage by neutralizing them.
 The immune system, the production of collagen, and wound healing are all significantly influenced by these antioxidants.

 Optimal Dosage of Durian